mezo-org/mezod/infrastructure/terraform/mezo-staging/README.md

-# Terraform: mezo-test
+# Terraform: mezo-staging

-This module contains Terraform configuration for the `mezo-test` GCP project.
+This module contains Terraform configuration for the `mezo-staging` GCP project.

 ### Prerequisites

-- The `mezo-test` GCP project
+- The `mezo-staging` GCP project
 - JSON key of the Terraform service account (with **Editor** role)
 - Terraform (at least v1.8.1)